 There are also others who find Hvannhagi interesting: the sheep.
 Parts of Hvannhagi have for years been used as “fitilendi” (fat pasture) for sheep.
-Follow the path, which slowly turns to the left into the valley.
-Suddenly it is there!
-The beautiful, circular lake, surrounded by the greenest grass and steep mountainsides.
+Follow the path, which slowly turns to the left into the valley and there it is: The beautiful, circular lake, surrounded by the greenest grass and steep mountainsides.
 No wonder Hvannavatn and Hvannhagi have been popular destinations for families and travelers coming to Suðuroy for generations.

 When or if you can tear yourself away from the place and are ready to head home, you can choose to walk back the way you came, or you can go through Frostgjógv, which is a gorge further up in the southern part of the valley.
 Beware of loose rocks in the gorge, especially if you are traveling in a group.
 You then come to a sheepfold at the end of the gorge.
 Here, there is no visible path.
 But once you’ve gone a few metres from the sheepfold, you will spot the path from Tvøroyri where you walked up to Grindin earlier.
 Head over towards the path and go back to Tvøroyri.

 Duration: About two hours

 Distance: About six km

 Difficulty: Moderate.
 Down to Hvannhagi and back is somewhat difficult